Policewomen over the decades

 Detective

-Nora Crawford’s secondary education was mostly by correspondence and managed around the daily tasks of the family farm near Hawera.
-After completing a course at Massey University she began a career as a herd tester.
-In 1943 she became a member of the third intake of policewomen.
+Nora Crawford completed her secondary education by correspondence while on the family farm near Hawera.
+Although she completed a course at Massey University and became a herd tester in 1943 she became a member of the third intake of policewomen.

-She was posted to Auckland in March 1944.
-Her duties included dealing with ‘idle and disorderly’ women, investigating illegal bookmakers and sly-grogging, patrolling parks and cinemas, as well as helping the Criminal Investigation Branch (CIB) to interview female offenders, victims and witnesses.
+She was posted to Auckland in March 1944 where her duties included dealing with ‘idle and disorderly’ women, investigating illegal bookmakers and sly groggers, patrolling parks and cinemas, and helping the Criminal Investigation Branch (CIB) to interview female offenders, victims and witnesses.
 She proved to be particularly adept at the latter task.

 After attending a qualifying course at the New Zealand Police Training School, Nora Crawford became the first policewoman to reach the rank of detective in 1958.
-Good natured, forthright and friendly she took pride in doing exactly the same job as the men.
-She was also given additional duties, including being designated as an escort and bodyguard for visiting dignitaries including Queen Elizabeth, in 1953, and Queen Sirikit of Thailand in 1962.
+Good natured, forthright, and friendly she took pride in doing same job as the men.
+She was also given additional duties, including being designated as an escort and bodyguard for visiting dignitaries including Queen Elizabeth in 1953, and Queen Sirikit of Thailand in 1962.
 In 1969 she was promoted to the CIB fraud squad.

 • Pauline Thurston